 The Market Profile trading tool offers a unique charting approach that is different from bar or candlestick charts, which were used previously to graph activity.
 The unique structure of the Profile charting tool displays the character of the market, like, for example, where and at what price level and for how long did the majority of the business took place.
 All these provide significantly more information to a trader about the ongoing activities taking place in a forex market at a given point of time.

 The Profile represents the actual buy and sells orders transacted in the forex market, which allows one to interpret inventory conditions, emotional trading, and other vital cues that are otherwise not visible in any other conventional charting tool.
+Browse more such tools that the best US forex brokers platforms support.

 - It helps to identify trade opportunities which are not otherwise apparent through any other charts